aspose-tasks/Aspose.Tasks-Documentation/java/release-notes/release-notes-2016/aspose-tasks-for-java-9-2-0-release-notes/_index.md

 ---

 ## **Major Features**
-We havesupported MPD formatfor reading.Timescale tier labelshasbeen customizedaccording to current Culture Info.
+We have supported MPD format for reading.
+Timescale tier labels has been customized according to current Culture Info.
 Two bugs have been fixed.
 Please see the list of changes below.

-We havesupported MPD formatfor reading.Timescale tier labelshasbeen customizedaccording to current Culture Info.
+We have supported MPD format for reading.
+Timescale tier labels has been customized according to current Culture Info.
 Two bugs have been fixed.
 Please see the list of changes below.
 ## **All Changes**
 All Changes